zype/zype.github.io/api_docs/zobjects.md

 Parameter | Function | Type
 --------- | -------- | ----
 zobject_type | The title of the zobject type.
 Required.
-Example: card. | String page      | The page number of records to return (zero indexed).
-Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number keywords  | Filters the records returned by keyword.
-Example: comedy. | String
+Example: card | String page      | The page number of records to return (Example: 1) | Number per_page  | The number of records to return (Example: 10) | Number keywords  | Filters the records returned by keyword.
+Example: comedy | String

 #### Response
 200